deobald/dhamma-sineru/deep-clean/dormitories-instructions.md

 ### 2. Wash curtains.

 Gently remove all the curtains from the curtain rods and curtain wires.
 Snap-dust curtains in a whipping motion outside (see photo) while they are dry to remove dirt.
 Wash all the curtains by soaking, scrubbing, and rinsing them in a clean residence bathroom.
 About 8 curtains fit comfortably in one bucket.
 Hang the curtains to dry in the sun.
 You will replace them when you replace the linens in the dormitory.

-If you have more than 2 people on your dormitories cleaning team, have 1 or 2 people wash the curtains while the rest work in the dorms.

 +----------------------------------------+-----------------------------------------+
 |![Curtain                               |![Remove curtain                         |